Frequently Asked Questions

 Where can I buy stamps?

-Singles, books, and rolls of letter and postcard stamps, plus international stamps and mailing envelopes are available in the Shipping & Receiving/Outgoing Mailroom on the lower level in the Christensen Center.
+Singles, books, and rolls of letter and postcard stamps, plus international stamps and mailing envelopes are available in Shipping and Receiving.
 Cash, check or debit/credit is accepted.

 Where can I make copies?